Nigeria to cut sulfur in fuels a year after U.N. deadline

 The Standards Organization of Nigeria (SON), the body responsible for setting requirements for imported goods, published tighter quality rules last year, but another government body - the Department of Petroleum Resources (DPR) - did not issue revised specifications.

-James McCullagh, analyst with Energy Aspects, said that meant“NNPC currently has the right — rather than the obligation — to actually import it (cleaner fuels).”
+James McCullagh, analyst with Energy Aspects, said that meant “NNPC currently has the right — rather than the obligation — to actually import it (cleaner fuels).”

 “This latest move would merely crystallize that obligation,” he said.